aleshaleksey/fansys23/05-skills.md

 **NB:** Uses of intimidate in PC vs PC is not encouraged (except for "shake resolve").
 For maximum effect this is one check that benefits from being roleplayed out.

 Encourage compliance based on fear.
-This can be used either force NPCs to take a certain course of action out of fear or sense of self preservation.
+This can be used either to force NPCs to take a certain course of action out of fear or sense of self preservation.
 It can also be used to shake the resolve of a combatant for a brief moment.
-This skill has no effect on "fearless" entities.
+This skill has no effect on entities that are immune to fear, and are made at disadvantage against entities resistant to fear.

 - **Threshold**: Opposed roll vs Cha save.
 Snake eyes do NOT automatically fail this save.
   - +8 to threshold if you are hopelessly outmatched.